lodash/lodash/README.md

 Custom builds make it easy to create lightweight versions of Lo-Dash containing only the methods you need.
 We handle all the method dependency and alias mapping for you.

- * Backbone builds, containing all methods required by Backbone, may be created by using the `backbone` modifier argument.
+ * Backbone builds, containing all methods required by Backbone, may be created using the `backbone` modifier argument.
 ~~~ bash
 node build backbone
 ~~~

- * Mobile builds, with IE bug fixes and method compilation removed, may be created by using the `mobile` modifier argument.
+ * Mobile builds, with IE bug fixes and method compilation removed, may be created using the `mobile` modifier argument.
 ~~~ bash
 node build mobile
 ~~~